joren485/blog/_posts/2024-07-21-elf-file-size.md

 The sections contain the actual data of the executable (e.g. the code and any static values).
 Their relevant properties are defined in the section headers table.

 ### Computing the Size of an ELF File
-_Usually_, the layout of an ELF file is as follows:
+_Usually_, the layout of an ELF file follows this order:
 1. The ELF file header,
 2. The program header table,
 3. The sections,
 4. The section header table.

-If this structure is followed, we can compute the file size by finding the end of the section headers table using the formula: `e_shoff` + `e_shentsize` * `e_shnum`.
-This formula gives us the size of the section header table from its offset plus its total size (number of entries times the size of each entry).
+For this layout, we can compute the file size by finding the end of the section headers table using the formula: `e_shoff` + `e_shentsize` * `e_shnum`.
+This formula gives us the size of the section header table from its offset plus its total size (the number of entries times the size of each entry).

 However, the ELF format does not enforce a strict order for its parts (except that the ELF file header must be at the start).
 The program header table, section header table, and sections can be in any order, as long as their pointers are correct.
 Thus, we need to find the end of the last part in the file to determine the file size.

+The ELF format also does not enforce the need for a section headers table (and splitting the file up into multiple sections).
+Only a program header table is required.
+Therefore, we must also consider the start and end offsets of each segment in the file.

 We compute the end of each part using the following formulas: